 - Provided a better understanding of evidence-based practice.

-In May 2021, it was announced that the Link Programme has relaunched as an offer of free, bespoke facilitation for local strategic leaders, to be delivered completely online.
+In May 2021, the Link Programme relaunched as an offer of free, bespoke facilitation for local strategic leaders, to be delivered completely online.

 The reformed Link Programme encouraged local stakeholders, such as heads of service, senior managers and service leads from across the education, health, local authority and VCS services to come together at a strategic level, where improvement in joint working was needed most, to identify and work towards joint working priorities and goals that will lead to lasting and sustained improvements in partnership working on mental health and wellbeing.

 The Department for Education’s contract with the Anna Freud Centre for Children and Families to deliver the Link Programme expired on 31 March 2022, bringing a conclusion to the programme.

 Over 3,000 schools and colleges across the country have benefited from the programme since it began in 2015, including throughout the pandemic.
 The Department is continuing to work with local leaders to explore alternative ways of facilitating effective partnership working, building on the learning from the Link Programme.

 They remain committed to offering senior mental health lead training to all state schools and colleges by 2025, and to rolling out mental health support teams to 35% of the country by 2023, both of which will build on the achievements of the Link Programme and empower school leaders to better understand and work with the local system around them.